LoyolaChicagoBooks/introcs-csharp/rst/ifstatements.rst

 Run the example program, :repsrc:`suitcase/suitcase.cs`.
 Try it at least twice, with
 inputs: 30 and then 55.
-As you an see, you get an extra result, depending on the input.
+As you can see, you get an extra result, depending on the input.
 The main code is:

 .. literalinclude:: ../source/examples/suitcase/suitcase.cs